 The Company recognizes the interest and penalties accrued related to unrecognized tax benefits in income tax expense.
-The Company recognized expense of \$0.1, \$0.1 and \$0.1 of interest and penalties on its statement of operations for the fiscal years ended April 1, 2023, April 2, 2022 and April 3, 2021, respectively.
-The Company had approximately \$1.5 and \$1.4 of accrued interest and penalties at April 1, 2023 and April 2, 2022, respectively.
+The Company recognized a benefit of \$0.3 for the fiscal year ended March 30, 2024 and expense of \$0.1 and \$0.1 related to interest and penalties on its statement of operations for the fiscal years ended April 1, 2023 and April 2, 2022, respectively.
+The Company had approximately \$1.2 and \$1.5 of accrued interest and penalties at March 30, 2024 and April 1, 2023, respectively.

-The Company believes it is reasonably possible that some of its unrecognized tax positions may be effectively settled by the end of the Company's fiscal year ending April 1, 2024, due to the closing of audits and the statute of limitations expiring in various jurisdictions.
-The decrease, pertaining primarily to federal and state credits and state tax, is estimated to be \$2.1.
+The Company believes it is reasonably possible that some of its unrecognized tax positions may be effectively settled by the end of the Company's fiscal year ending March 29, 2025, due to the closing of audits and the statute of limitations expiring in various jurisdictions.
+The decrease, pertaining primarily to federal and state credits and state tax, is estimated to be \$1.9.

-The Company files income tax returns in numerous U.S. and foreign jurisdictions, with returns subject to examination for varying periods, but generally back to and including the year ending March 28, 2020, although certain tax credits generated in earlier years are open under statute from April 1, 2006.
-The Company is no longer subject to U.S. federal tax examination by the Internal Revenue Service for years ending before March 28, 2020.
+The Company files income tax returns in numerous U.S. and foreign jurisdictions, with returns subject to examination for varying periods, but generally back to and including the fiscal year ending April 3, 2021, although certain tax credits generated in earlier years are open under statute from March 31, 2007.
+The Company is no longer subject to U.S. federal tax examination by the Internal Revenue Service for years ending before April 3, 2021.